datastax/dsbulk/manual/settings.md

 Driver-specific configuration.

+**DEPRECATED**.
+This entire section is deprecated since DSBulk 1.4.0.
+Please configure the Java driver directly using the `datastax-java-driver` configuration namespace.
+Refer to the [DataStax Java Driver documentation](https://docs.datastax.com/en/developer/java-driver/4.3/) for more information.

+#### --[dsbulk.]driver.addressTranslator _&lt;string&gt;_

+The name of the address translator to use.
+This is only needed if the nodes are not directly reachable from the machine on which dsbulk is running (for example, the dsbulk machine is in a different network region and needs to use a public IP, or it connects through a proxy).

+This setting has no effect when connecting to an Apollo database with a secure connect bundle.

+**DEPRECATED**.
+Use `datastax-java-driver.advanced.address-translator.class`.
+The only currently supported value is the default one, `IdentityTranslator`.

+Default: **"IdentityTranslator"**.

-#### -h,--driver.hosts _&lt;list&lt;string&gt;&gt;_
+#### -h,--[dsbulk.]driver.hosts _&lt;list&lt;string&gt;&gt;_

 The contact points to use for the initial connection to the cluster.
 This must be a comma-separated list of hosts, each specified by a host-name or ip address.
 If the host is a DNS name that resolves to multiple A-records, all the corresponding addresses will be used.
 Do not use `localhost` as a host-name (since it resolves to both IPv4 and IPv6 addresses on some platforms).
 The port for all hosts must be specified with `driver.port`.

-This setting is ignored if `driver.cloud.secureConnectBundle` is provided, since this information is part of the bundle's data.
+This setting has no effect when connecting to an Apollo database with a secure connect bundle.

+**DEPRECATED**.
+Use `datastax-java-driver.basic.contact-points` instead.

 Default: **["127.0.0.1"]**.

-#### -port,--driver.port _&lt;number&gt;_
+#### -port,--[dsbulk.]driver.port _&lt;number&gt;_

 The native transport port to connect to.
 This must match DSE's [native_transport_port](https://docs.datastax.com/en/cassandra/2.1/cassandra/configuration/configCassandra_yaml_r.html#configCassandra_yaml_r__native_transport_port) configuration option.

 Note that all nodes in a cluster must accept connections on the same port number.
 Mixed-port clusters are not supported.

-This setting is ignored if `driver.cloud.secureConnectBundle` is provided, since this information is part of the bundle's data.
+This setting has no effect when connecting to an Apollo database with a secure connect bundle.

+**DEPRECATED**.
+Use `datastax-java-driver.basic.contact-points` instead.

 Default: **9042**.

-#### --driver.addressTranslator _&lt;string&gt;_

-The simple or fully-qualified class name of the address translator to use.
-This is only needed if the nodes are not directly reachable from the machine on which dsbulk is running (for example, the dsbulk machine is in a different network region and needs to use a public IP, or it connects through a proxy).

-The driver provides the following implementations out of the box:
-- PassThroughAddressTranslator: returns all addresses unchanged

-You can also specify a custom class that implements `com.datastax.oss.driver.internal.core.addresstranslation.AddressTranslator` and has a public constructor with a `DriverContext` argument.

-This setting is ignored if `driver.cloud.secureConnectBundle` is provided, since this information is part of the bundle's data.

-Default: **"PassThroughAddressTranslator"**.

-#### --driver.timestampGenerator _&lt;string&gt;_
+#### --[dsbulk.]driver.timestampGenerator _&lt;string&gt;_

-The simple or fully-qualified class name of the timestamp generator to use.
-Built-in options are:
+The name of the timestamp generator to use.
+Only the following built-in options are supported:

-- `AtomicTimestampGenerator`: timestamps are guaranteed to be unique across all client threads.
+- AtomicMonotonicTimestampGenerator: timestamps are guaranteed to be unique across all client threads.
-- `ThreadLocalTimestampGenerator`: timestamps that are guaranteed to be unique within each thread only.
+- ThreadLocalTimestampGenerator: timestamps are guaranteed to be unique within each thread only.
-- `ServerSideTimestampGenerator`: do not generate timestamps, let the server assign them.
+- ServerSideTimestampGenerator: do not generate timestamps, let the server assign them.

-You can also specify a custom class that implements `com.datastax.oss.driver.internal.core.time.TimestampGenerator` and has a public constructor with two arguments: the `DriverContext` and a `String` representing the profile name.
+**DEPRECATED**.
+Use `datastax-java-driver.advanced.timestamp-generator.class`.

-Default: **"AtomicTimestampGenerator"**.
+Default: **"AtomicMonotonicTimestampGenerator"**.

 <a name="driver.auth"></a>
 ### Driver Auth Settings

 Authentication settings.

-#### -u,--driver.auth.username _&lt;string&gt;_

-The username to use.
-Providers that accept this setting:

- - `PlainTextAuthProvider`
- - `DsePlainTextAuthProvider`

-Default: **null**.

-#### -p,--driver.auth.password _&lt;string&gt;_

-The password to use.
-Providers that accept this setting:

- - `PlainTextAuthProvider`
- - `DsePlainTextAuthProvider`

-Default: **null**.

-#### --driver.auth.provider _&lt;string&gt;_

-The name of the AuthProvider to use.
-Valid choices are:

-- `None`: no authentication.
-- `PlainTextAuthProvider`: uses plain-text credentials.
-It requires the `username` and `password` options below.
-Should be used only when authenticating against Apache Cassandra(R) clusters; not recommended when authenticating against DSE clusters.
-- `DsePlainTextAuthProvider`: provides SASL authentication using the PLAIN mechanism for DSE clusters secured with DseAuthenticator.
-It requires the `username` and `password` options below, and optionally, an `authorization-id`.
-- `DseGssApiAuthProvider`: provides GSSAPI authentication for DSE clusters secured with DseAuthenticator.
-Supports SASL authentication to DSE clusters using the `GSSAPI` mechanism (Kerberos authentication), and also supports optional proxy authentication.
-   - Note: When using this provider you may have to set the `java.security.krb5.conf` system property to point to your `krb5.conf` file (e.g. set the `DSBULK_JAVA_OPTS` environment variable to `-Djava.security.krb5.conf=/home/user/krb5.conf`).
-See the [Oracle Java Kerberos documentation](https://docs.oracle.com/javase/8/docs/technotes/guides/security/jgss/tutorials/KerberosReq.html) for more details.

-Default: **"None"**.
+**DEPRECATED**. see [the driver documentation page on authentication](https://docs.datastax.com/en/developer/java-driver/4.2/manual/core/authentication/) for more information.

-#### --driver.auth.authorizationId _&lt;string&gt;_
+#### --[dsbulk.]driver.auth.authorizationId _&lt;string&gt;_

 An authorization ID allows the currently authenticated user to act as a different user (proxy authentication).
 Providers that accept this setting:

  - `DsePlainTextAuthProvider`
  - `DseGSSAPIAuthProvider`

+**DEPRECATED**.
+Use `datastax-java-driver.advanced.auth-provider.authorization-id` instead.

 Default: **null**.

-#### --driver.auth.keyTab _&lt;string&gt;_
+#### --[dsbulk.]driver.auth.keyTab _&lt;string&gt;_

 The path of the Kerberos keytab file to use for authentication.
 If left unspecified, authentication uses a ticket cache.
 Providers that accept this setting:

  - `DseGSSAPIAuthProvider`

+**DEPRECATED**.
+Use `datastax-java-driver.advanced.auth-provider.login-configuration.keyTab` instead.

 Default: **null**.

+#### --[dsbulk.]driver.auth.password _&lt;string&gt;_

+The password to use.
+Providers that accept this setting:

+ - `PlainTextAuthProvider`
+ - `DsePlainTextAuthProvider`

+**DEPRECATED**.
+Use `datastax-java-driver.advanced.auth-provider.password` instead.

+Default: **null**.

-#### --driver.auth.principal _&lt;string&gt;_
+#### --[dsbulk.]driver.auth.principal _&lt;string&gt;_

 The Kerberos principal to use.
 For example, `user@datastax.com`.
 If left unspecified, the principal is chosen from the first key in the ticket cache or keytab.
 Providers that accept this setting:

  - `DseGSSAPIAuthProvider`

+**DEPRECATED**.
+Use `datastax-java-driver.advanced.auth-provider.login-configuration.principal` instead.

 Default: **null**.

+#### --[dsbulk.]driver.auth.provider _&lt;string&gt;_

+The name of the AuthProvider to use.
+Valid choices are:

+ - None: no authentication.
+ - PlainTextAuthProvider: Uses `com.datastax.driver.core.PlainTextAuthProvider` for authentication.
+Supports SASL authentication using the `PLAIN` mechanism (plain text authentication).
+ - DsePlainTextAuthProvider: Uses `com.datastax.driver.dse.auth.DsePlainTextAuthProvider` for authentication.
+Supports SASL authentication to DSE clusters using the `PLAIN` mechanism (plain text authentication), and also supports optional proxy authentication; should be preferred to `PlainTextAuthProvider` when connecting to secured DSE clusters.
+ - DseGSSAPIAuthProvider: Uses `com.datastax.driver.dse.auth.DseGSSAPIAuthProvider` for authentication.
+Supports SASL authentication to DSE clusters using the `GSSAPI` mechanism (Kerberos authentication), and also supports optional proxy authentication.
+   - Note: When using this provider you may have to set the `java.security.krb5.conf` system property to point to your `krb5.conf` file (e.g. set the `DSBULK_JAVA_OPTS` environment variable to `-Djava.security.krb5.conf=/home/user/krb5.conf`).
+See the [Oracle Java Kerberos documentation](https://docs.oracle.com/javase/7/docs/technotes/guides/security/jgss/tutorials/KerberosReq.html) for more details.

+**DEPRECATED**.
+Use `datastax-java-driver.advanced.auth-provider.class` instead.

+Default: **"None"**.

-#### --driver.auth.saslService _&lt;string&gt;_
+#### --[dsbulk.]driver.auth.saslService _&lt;string&gt;_

 The SASL service name to use.
 This value should match the username of the Kerberos service principal used by the DSE server.
 This information is specified in the `dse.yaml` file by the *service_principal* option under the *kerberos_options* section, and may vary from one DSE installation to another - especially if you installed DSE with an automated package installer.
 Providers that accept this setting:

  - `DseGSSAPIAuthProvider`

+**DEPRECATED**.
+Use `datastax-java-driver.advanced.auth-provider.service` instead.

 Default: **"dse"**.

-<a name="driver.cloud"></a>
-### Driver Cloud Settings

-Cloud-specific (DataStax Constellation) settings.

-#### -b,--driver.cloud.secureConnectBundle _&lt;string&gt;_
+#### --[dsbulk.]driver.auth.username _&lt;string&gt;_

-The URL or path of the secure connect bundle used to connect to Datastax Apache Cassandra as a service.

-To connect to a Cloud database, you must first download the secure connect bundle from the DataStax Constellation console, then enter its location here.
-You will also need to set up authentication accordingly.
-For more information, please refer to the DataStax Constellation documentation.

-Note that if the value specified here does not have a protocol, then it is assumed to be a file protocol.
-Relative URLs will be resolved against the current working directory.
-Also, for convenience, if the path begins with a tilde (`~`), that symbol will be expanded to the current user's home directory.
+The username to use.
+Providers that accept this setting:

+ - `PlainTextAuthProvider`
+ - `DsePlainTextAuthProvider`

+**DEPRECATED**.
+Use `datastax-java-driver.advanced.auth-provider.username` instead.

 Default: **null**.